To boldly go ... and clean up space, starting with a can of powdered 'Sweat' drink

 Okada sees his vision as part of a bigger shift, where the cost of technology is falling far enough to allow start-ups and others to make inroads into space.
 "The overall trend is that the space industry is changing," he says.

-Thierry Guillemin, chief technology officer of Intelsat, a communications satellite provider, sees two key drivers: our desire to be connected anytime, anywhere, and the allure of space tourism.
+Thierry Guillemin, chief technology officer of Intelsat (I.N), a communications satellite provider, sees two key drivers: our desire to be connected anytime, anywhere, and the allure of space tourism.

 Google has bought a solar-powered drone start-up, satellite imaging company Skybox and has been reported to be in talks to buy a stake in spaceship company Virgin Galactic.
 Google said it doesn't comment on speculation.